 Investing Dutch SMEs

-Entrepreneurs doing business in emerging markets and developing countries, often have a great contribution to economic and social improvements in these countries.
+Entrepreneurs doing business in emerging markets and developing countries, often make a great contribution to economic and social improvements in these countries.
 The Ministry of Foreign Affairs encourages this.

 It can be difficult to get the funding for these projects.
-The Ministry of Foreign Affairs encourages your good initiatives.
-Therefore, the Dutch Good Growth Fund (DGGF) supports Dutch SMEs doing business with developing countries and emerging markets with customized services.
+The Ministry of Foreign Affairs supports good initiatives.
+Therefore, the Dutch Good Growth Fund (DGGF) helps Dutch SMEs do business in developing countries and emerging markets with customised services.

-Do you meet the conditions?
-Do you think your project is eligible for DGGF Investing Dutch SMEs?
-Then please fill in the online Quickscan - Investing Dutch SMEs.
+Do you meet the DGGF criteria?
+Use this interactive tool to find out whether your business is eligible for DGGF Investing Dutch SMEs in just 5 minutes.
+Or fill in the online Quickscan - Investing Dutch SMEs.

 Dutch Good Growth Fund for Start-ups

 Do you have a new product for a DGGF country?
 Or do you want to introduce an existing product to a DGGF country?
 Securing financial backing can be difficult.
 However, the Netherlands Enterprise Agency can provide the financial support you need!

 The Dutch Good Growth Fund (DGGF) helps Dutch startups that want to do business with developing countries and emerging markets.
 These may include: